stfc/dl_esm_inf/doc/api.rst

 Example
 +++++++

-PSyclone is distributed with a full example of the use of the dl_esm_inf Library.
-See ``<PSYCLONEHOME>/examples/gocean/shallow_alg.f90``.
-In what follows we will walk through a slightly cut-down example for a different program.
+In what follows we walk through a slightly cut-down example of the use of the dl_esm_inf library.

 The following code illustrates the use of the library in constructing an application::

    program gocean2d
      use grid_mod  !
-From GOLib
+From dl_esm_inf
      use field_mod !
-From GOLib
+From dl_esm_inf
      use model_mod
      use boundary_conditions_mod